Meghnad Saha Institute of Technology: Research

 A major boost in MSIT's research platform came with a DRDO project on image processing in 2005.
 The project was hosted in this institute for more than two years and was carried out jointly by faculties and students from ECE and CSE/IT departments.
 The main research groups in this institute are - the Data Communication research group, the VLSI group.

-The Data Communication Research hub, constructed in 2008, is equipped with Routers, Switches, Wireless Access Point etc. hardware and software including some indigenous protocol simulation tools, Packet Tracer etc. The first director of the Communication Hub was Prof. Debasish Datta, the then Head of E&EC department, IIT Kharagpur.
+The Data Communication Research hub, constructed in 2008, is equipped with routers, switches, wireless access points, etc., hardware and software including some indigenous protocol simulation tools, Packet Tracer, etc. The first director of the Communication Hub was Prof. Debasish Datta, the then Head of E&EC department, IIT Kharagpur.
 Under his supervision some faculties and some students gifted the institute a research lab with its own course material and some indigenous protocol simulators.
 A number of times the lab has been used by researchers and professors from other institutes for its uniqueness.
 Research teams, composed of third and fourth year students and guide Professors, still work in the lab.
 Papers on Mobile Communication have been authored by researchers of this lab which have been published in national and international journals.

 The VLSI group, working in the Advanced VLSI Design Lab, in the department of Electronics and Communication Engineering has published more than 50 research papers in international journals/conferences.
 Professors working in this lab have written books.
 The group mainly works on CMOS ultra low power designs, CNT etc.